-They say they will only actively begin the new round of fundraising once they are sure that the three governments have ceased searching for MH370.
+They say they will only actively begin the fundraising once they are sure that the three governments have ceased searching for MH370.

 Narendran (pictured left) told those at yesterday’s gathering that not a day passes for the relatives of those on board MH370 when they do not acutely feel the absence of their men, women, and children “who were there on that flight in the middle of the night”.

 Ghyslain Wattrelos, whose wife Laurence and two of his three children were on board flight MH370, said: “We know that we need more information to solve this.
 We know that there was not only one satellite that sighted the plane.

 “There may be other satellites that have data; there may be other radars from other countries that have data.
 There may be submarines somewhere on which something was heard.
 We know that information is available and we need to find it.”

 Wattrelos said the past three years had been “the longest thousand days ever for me; at the beginning waiting for them to come back and then waiting for an answer to why they are not coming back”.

 He added: “It’s even harder because we know someone has the answer.
 We know the truth has been hidden from us.
 So, on top of the pain that we have already, we have the anger.
 It means for all of us that it is just impossible to live a normal life.”

 Wattrelos says the next of kin cannot wait for another thousand days without answers, so need the search for the plane to continue.
 “We need the people who noticed something on that night to speak out loud.
 We need some authorities who are hiding things from us to be courageous and to give us the information they have.

 “We cannot accept that the safest plane in the world disappeared like this in one of the most monitored areas in the world.”